 Tables must be created using the table tool in Word (.doc).
 Each table must be in a separate file, and the files should be named by table # (i.e., table 1, table 2, etc.).
 Number the tables consecutively in the order in which they are cited in the text.
 Include a brief descriptive title for each table.
 Do not use bulleted lists in tables.
 The position of each table in the text should be indicated (Table 1 here).
 Do not embed tables in the manuscript text.

 Figures and Illustrations

 Authors are encouraged to submit their figure files in color.
-Illustrations should be numbered consecutively to the order in which they are cited in the text, given suitable legends and marked lightly on the back with the author's name and the top edge indicated.
-Original drawings may be submitted although high quality glossy photographs are preferable.
+Illustrations should be numbered consecutively in the order in which they are cited in the text, given suitable legends and marked lightly on the back with the author's name and the top edge indicated.
+Original drawings may be submitted although high-quality glossy photographs are preferable.
 They should be kept separate from the text.
 Do not embed figures in the manuscript text.
-The same data should not be presented in tables, figures and text, simultaneously.
+The same data should not be presented in tables, figures, and text, simultaneously.

 Each figure should be saved in a separate file.
 Text/ labeling within figures should be in 9 pt Arial font to ensure readability in print.
 CJIM reserves the right to resize and/or crop photographs to fit the journal’s format where appropriate.